30th March 2018

 Some spoil heaps at Wheal Charlotte just before Chapel Porth

 Chapel Porth had a very narrow beach entrance.
-My arrival was just before high tide, with some quite exciting white water (although I didn’t capture the best)
+My arrival was just before high tide, with some quite exciting white water (video deleted)

 Bawdem Rocks, off St Agnes Head had been visible since Godrevy, so it felt special reaching it.